Cepeda-R/Data-Science/README.md

 Iris Machine Learning Project: SVM Kernel = linear + Decision Trees + Logistic Regression

 Finances Analysis.
 Data Analysis and Feature Engineering with lists using loops.

+Area Find Coordinates.
+Create a method to find the area of a damaged component in a PCB using Shapely.Geometry Package